Sales of electric bikes - or better known as e-bikes - have been soaring in the past few years and show no sign of letting up.

 In New York City, Citi Bike ridership decreases by 60% from October through February.
 But interestingly, e-bike use during this period held firm.
 This indicates that the quicker journey time and the ease of use could be enough to make winter commuting realistic for a greater number of cyclists.

 Another reason for the e-bike's relevance for urban dwellers is its affordability.
 Lithium-ion battery technology is not only getting better, but it's getter cheaper, helping to reduce the overall cost of e-bikes, resulting in even more well-specced models coming in at under £1,000 - we've rounded up the best of these in our best budget electric bike guide.

 But it's after you've bought an e-bike that you really start to save.
 After the significant initial investment of the bike itself, running costs are low.
 Battery life continues to improve, and you can expect to have to replace it only after around 10,000 miles.
 Figure in a yearly service and it's still an affordable choice when compared to the cost of running a car and driving in the city, especially if you have to pay to park at your destination.

 If you want to lower the initial outlay on an e-bike, one of the best electric bike conversion kits might be worth considering.

-We all know that exercising is good for our physical and mental wellbeing and swinging a leg over an e-bike helps to keep our body and mind happy.
+We all know that cycling has benefits for both our physical and mental wellbeing and swinging a leg over an e-bike helps to keep our body and mind happy.
 It is recommended that you get at least 2.5 hours of moderate exercise a week and using an e-bike for your daily commute would likely see your hit this target comfortably.

 If you're concerned that riding an e-bike won't provide sufficient a workout to warrant being called 'exercise' you'd be wrong.
 There are studies galore that demonstrate riding an e-bike does get the heart pumping.